 A make-up test for the missed end-of-term examination will be granted only for legitimate reasons, and at the Instructor's discretion.
-No make-up examination will be granted after two weeks from the date of the missed exam.
+No make-up examination will be granted after one week from the date of the missed exam.
+Neither will assignments' weight be changed to account for a missing assignment.